asciinema/asciinema/README.md

 __Upload recorded asciicast to asciinema.org site.__

-This command uploads given asciicast (as recorded by `rec` command) to asciinema.org, where it can be watched and shared.
+This command uploads given asciicast (recorded by `rec` command) to asciinema.org, where it can be watched and shared.

 `asciinema rec demo.cast` + `asciinema play demo.cast` + `asciinema upload
-demo.cast` is a nice combo for when you want to review an asciicast before publishing it on asciinema.org.
+demo.cast` is a nice combo if you want to review an asciicast before publishing it on asciinema.org.

 ### `auth`